AlexanderSutherland/Why-LSTM-Stock-Prediction-is-not-useful/readme.md

-LSTM-CNN Model for Stock Market Prediction
+LSTM Model for Stock Market Prediction
-Welcome to the repository for our LSTM-CNN model designed to predict stock market trends.
-This project integrates the strengths of LSTM and CNN architectures to analyze time-series data and extract features, aiming to outperform traditional methods in stock market prediction.
+Welcome to the repository for our LSTM model designed to predict stock market trends.
+This project to see the strengths of LSTM architectures to analyze time-series data and extract features, aiming to outperform traditional methods in stock market prediction.

 Table of Contents
 Introduction